ChrisChinchilla/Chip-Shop/manual.md

 You will need money for many things in Chip Shop, but you should make sure to keep some in reserve for unforeseen circumstances.

 If a player runs out of money they are declared bankrupt and must start the game again as a new company (as in setup phase).
-A player retains their remaining personalities, their loyalty score along with any other cards that state they remain with bankrupt players.
+A player retains their remaining personalities, and begins a new company with their current loyalty score, the starting combined longevity score of your personalities, and any other cards that state they remain with bankrupt players.

 ##### Refresh Specialist Staff on Offer